Kayla1703/Kayla/README.md

 I am currently part of the Dimension Data GAP 2020 program.

-### More about me

 I am 25 years old and I grew up in Underberg, KZN.
 I went to boarding school in Pietermaritzburg at The Wykeham Collegiate and I then went on to study at Stellenbosch University.
 I did a Bachelor of Science in Biodiversity and Ecology.

 After graduating, I went to Vietnam and taught English there for 18 months.
 I then found myself working at Londolozi Game Reserve for another 18 months in the hospitality industry.

-### Projects

- We rotate throughout Dimension Data and we have already been in the Digital Advisory space, spent time with the Customer Experience Team and we have been through the Sales department.
-I look forward to what the rest of the year has in store, whether it be virtual or back at The Campus.

-### Goals
+ ### More about me

 My interests are diverse.
 I am passionate about animals and the outdoors and would like to give back to our world in some way “to make a difference.”
 I am excited about new challenges and am looking forward to being able to use my interpersonal skills and ability to contribute to the success of the institution that employs me.
 I am a well-balanced, calm individual with a great sense of loyalty to whatever I commit to.
 I consider myself to be organized, conscientious and a person of integrity.

- I am eager to learn as much as possible this year and in some way make a difference.
-I would love to get involved in Connected Conservation.
+I am a hardworker and a good problem solver.
+I am eager to learn as much as possible this year and I would love to get involved in Connected Conservation.

+### Projects

+► Digital Advisory: How would we go about taking PPS on an agile transformation journey?

+► CX Team: How would we advise SAPS with regards to digital CX in a post Covid 19 world?

+► Sales: The affects of Covid 19 on the various sectors and go to markets of Dimension Data.

+► IW team: Setting up GitHub and Doctrina.

 ### Personal attributes